casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 - that whilst active markets exist for the network token, they are assumed to be unregulated.
 - that the network's crypto-economic security model is predicated upon so-called Proof-of-Stake (POS);
 - that via a smart contract, the network exposes an auction mechanism permitting prospective new validators' to signal an intent to participate.
-- that the network's governance mechanisms revolve around some form of so-called social consensus.
+- that the network's governance mechanisms revolve around off-chain social consensus.
 - that it is in the interests of all network participants to adopt a pro-active approach to network-wide risk management;

 ## Motivation

 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 On several levels it is imperative that the protocol safely permits the validator set to organically grow above and beyond the genesis validator set.
 It is inconceivable that the network does not support such a feature at genesis, i.e. it is an absolute & non-negotiable requirement of a minimal viable main-net.
 Thus the motivation is crystal clear, it is that of a **demonstrably** healthy network.
 Healthy from an operational, crypto-economic & (by extension) reputational perspective.